otenorioaquent/crud-app/README.md

 * The user should be able to create, edit, delete and list Clients.
 * Clients should have a company name, website URI, phone number, and physical/mailing address.
 * Clients can have zero, one, or multiple associated contacts.
-* When editing a person, the user should be able to choose the associated client.
+* When editing a com.aquent.crudapp.client, the user should be able to choose the associated com.aquent.crudapp.client.
-* When viewing a person, the associated client should be shown.
+* When viewing a com.aquent.crudapp.client, the associated com.aquent.crudapp.client should be shown.
-* When viewing a client, the associated contacts should be shown.
+* When viewing a com.aquent.crudapp.client, the associated contacts should be shown.
-* When editing a client, the user should be able to add or remove associated contacts.
+* When editing a com.aquent.crudapp.client, the user should be able to add or remove associated contacts.

 ## Story #2